rsksmart/RSKIPs/IPs/RSKIP690.md

 requested through the existing fallback keep producing a legacy address, and blocks from before the fork replay to the same state.

-Consumers do not need an ABI change, but consumers that decode a destination address or an output script do need updating.
-These are different things:
+Consumers that only call `releaseBtc`, and consumers of the events, keep working with the ABI they have.
+A caller that wants to use `releaseBtcTo` has to add it.
+Separately, consumers that decode a destination address or an output script need updating:

 - Anything reading the pegout request queue from storage must handle the new key and format.
 - Anything decoding `release_btc` will start seeing `a914...87`, `0014...` and `5120...` outputs.
 - Anything rendering a bitcoin address must support bech32 (BIP173) and bech32m (BIP350), and must
-  take the human readable part from the network it is configured for.
+  take the network dependent part, the human readable part or the version byte, from the network it is configured for.

-The last one is the most dangerous, because rendering a mainnet address with a testnet prefix produces a valid looking address that belongs to nobody.
+The last one is the most dangerous.
+Rendering an address for the wrong network produces a valid looking address, with a valid checksum, that belongs to nobody.

 ## References